ems-project/EMSSubmissionBundle/src/Resources/doc/handlers/pdf.md

 # Pdf handler

-Create a pdf that can be used in following handlers.
+Create a pdf that can be used in chained handlers.

 ## Endpoint